All Episodes

 We haven't really got to the point where we could explore.

-We're very curious about Europa in this dimension, thinking it might have some form of life, but Probably fairly primitive.
+We're very curious about Europa in this dimension, thinking it might have some form of life, but probably fairly primitive.

-Well, this is...
-I don't know quite how to explain it.
+Well, this is, I don't know quite how to explain it.

-The one we're in?
+The one we're in.

-You're talking about the one...
-Yes.
+You're talking about the one.

-The one that we're in currently, Senator.
+Yes, the one that we're in currently, Senator.

 Yes.

-Stop with the Senator stuff already.
+Stop with a senator's stuff, already.

 Okay.

-I'm not a Senator in this dimension.
+I'm not a senator in this dimension.

 Okay.